FIWARE/tutorials.PEP-Proxy/README.md

         - "DUMMY_DEVICES_PASSWORD=test"
 ```

-The `tutorial` container also hosts the dummy Ultralight sensors.
+The `tutorial` container hosts the dummy Ultralight sensors.
 Rather than accessing the **IoT Agent** directly on port `7896` as
 shown in all previous tutorials, all traffic is forwarded to `iot-agent-proxy` on port `7897`.
+Most of the relevant `tutorial`
+container settings have been described in previous tutorials, the `DUMMY_DEVICES_USER` and `DUMMY_DEVICES_PASSWORD` are new
+additions.

 | Key |Value|Description|